rulewis/journey-optimizer.en/help/using/existing-content.md

 ---
-title: Design emails
+title: Import or code your emails
-description: Learn how to design your email messages.
+description: Learn how to import email content or code your emails
-page-status-flag: never-activated
-uuid:
-contentOwner:
-products:
-audience: customer journey management email designer
-content-type: reference
-topic-tags: starting-with-email-design
-discoiquuid:
-internal: n
-snippet: y
+exl-id: 2ceb17cd-7118-4d61-a6ab-4651ce8725ba
 ---
 # Import or code your email content {#existing-content}

 ![](assets/do-not-localize/badge.png)

-Customer Journey Management allows you to import existing HTML content to design your emails.
+Journey Optimizer allows you to import existing HTML content to design your emails.
 This content can be raw HTML code or content from an existing HTML file or a zip folder.

 To code HTML content or import existing content, follow the steps below: